orlandojmarin/gender-identification-from-face-images/README.md

 ## Conclusion

 This study shows that gender classification can be effectively performed using engineered geometric features derived from facial landmarks.
-The Artificial Neural Network and Random Forest classifiers produced the strongest results, demonstrating their ability to model complex patterns in facial structure.
+The Random Forest and Artificial Neural Network classifiers produced the strongest results, demonstrating their ability to model complex patterns in facial structure.
 KNN, Naive Bayes, and SVM also performed well, especially in terms of recall.
 The person-wise data split and careful feature selection contributed to the consistent performance across models.

 ## Limitations

 The dataset contains a moderate class imbalance, with more male images than female.
-Although our person-wise and gender-balanced splitting mitigated this issue, it may still influence model outcomes.
+Although our person-wise and gender-balanced splitting ensured that there was no data leakage, it may still influence model outcomes.
 Additionally, the landmark data includes only 22 points per face, which limits facial detail.
 The lack of demographic metadata such as age or ethnicity further reduces the model's ability to generalize.

 ## Future Work